intel/tinycrypt/documentation/tinycrypt.rst

     memory comparison function (such as compare_constant_time
     function provided in lib/utils.c).

+  * The tc_hmac_final function, responsible for computing the message tag, cleans the state context before exiting.
+Thus, applications do not need to clean the TCHmacState_t ctx after calling tc_hmac_final.

 * HMAC-PRNG:

   * Before using HMAC-PRNG, you *must* find an entropy source to produce a seed.